We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 2. Savannah, GA

 Savannah, Georgia, is another beautiful place to live on America’s East Coast.
-The city is full of historical sites, beautiful architecture, and green space.
-Built on the Savannah River near the coast, it also has easy access to the beach and is perfect for people who love sailing.
+The city is full of historical sites, beautiful Victorian architecture and green space.
+The town sits right alongside the slow and meandering Savannah River, which provides an abundance of outdoor activities and easy access to the beach.

 Weather for the city averages between a high of 60 degrees and a low of 39 degrees in January and climbs to a high of 92 degrees and a low of 72 degrees in July.
-However, humidity is high and there’s potential for flooding because of the city’s location.
-During the fall, there’s also some risk for hurricanes.
+However, humidity is high and there’s potential for flooding because of the city’s coastal location.
+Summers in the South can be steamy, but you get to enjoy pleasant temperatures during the other three seasons.

 3. Palm Bay, FL

-Many people move to Florida for the sunny climate and tropical feel.
-Although the cost of living in big cities like Miami is high, there are plenty of beautiful small towns to choose from that are much more affordable.
-Palm Bay is one of the best places to move in the state for good weather and affordability.
+Many people move to Florida for the sunny climate and tropical vibes.
+The Sunshine State has plenty of beautiful small towns to choose from that will fit your budget, but Palm Bay is among the best.
+This vacation and retirement destination is one of the best places to move in the state for good weather, outdoor activities and affordable prices.

 4. Wilmington, NC

 Wilmington is located on the North Carolina coast and is a top destination for many people moving to the state.
 The community is wonderful, the population is growing, and there are many beautiful beaches located nearby.
-The city is also home to historical sites and nature walks.
+The city is also home to historical sites and nature walks that keep the residents active and foster a close sense of community.

-The weather in Wilmington varies from the 30-50s in the winter and the 72-90s in the summer.
-Although it does experience a lot of rain, the city is sunnier than average for the U.S. The rainiest month is August, and the driest is April.
+The weather in North Carolina is mild and pleasant compared to its southern neighbors, with temperatures varying from the 30-50s in the winter and the 72-90s in the summer.
+Although it does experience a lot of rain, Wilmington is sunnier than average which is rare for cities that sit directly along the East Coast.
+The rainiest month is August, and the driest is April.

 5. Albany, NY

 If snow is your definition of good weather, consider moving to Albany, New York.
-This historic town has been ranked the number one city in the state for affordability and quality of life.
-Residents enjoy winter activities like hockey and ice skating and have easy access to the Berkshire Mountains and Finger Lakes region.
+This historic town has been ranked the number one city in the state for affordability and quality of life for several years running.
+This place might not have the glitz and glamor of the Big Apple, but there’s always something fun to do.

 Affordable Cities on the East Coast